LingDong-/dither-lang/DEVELOPMENT.md

 make run_vm src=examples/helloworld.dh
 ```

+### Configure

+Edit `config.env` to configure backends for various components.
+Some backends are platform specific -- pick one that you have on your system.

 ### Compile the Standard Library

 This step is only required for running scripts on the VM.